q191201771/lalext/lal_website_english/RTMPURLVhost.md

-rtmp url basics
+# RTMP URL basics

-The format of an rtmp url is similar to an http url. the format is as follows:
+The format of an RTMP URL is similar to a HTTP URL.
+The format is as follows:

     rtmp://<host>[:port]/<appName>/<streamName>[?param1=value1][&param2=value2]